A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Numerical Comparisons

-\subsection{Convergence Comparison}
+We first compare the four different Krylov-subspace methods.
+We consider three preconditioners: GS (available as SOR with relaxation parameter $\omega=1$ in PETSc), ILU0 (the default serial preconditioner in PETSc), and BoomerAMG with HMIS coarsening and FF1 interpolation (which differs from the default option in hypre).
+In Sections~\ref{subsec:ILU-Comparison} and \ref{subsec:HYPRE-vs-ML}, we will compare the different variants of ILU and AMG, respectively.

+\subsubsection{Convergence Comparison.}

-The Krylov subspace methods we consider theoretically are all based on the same Krylov subspace, but their practical convergence is complicated by the restarts in Arnoldi iteration and the nonorthogonal basis in the bi-Lanczos iteration.
-To supplement the theoretical results in Section~\ref{sec:Analysis-KSP}, we present the convergence history of four test matrices, including FEM 2D (matrix 1), FEM 3D (matrix 4), GFD 2D (matrix 7), and Helmholtz equation 2D (matrix 9) in Figures~\ref{fig:FEM-residual} and \ref{fig:FD-residual}.
-These plots are representative for the other test cases.
-Because the asymptotic convergence of the methods depend on the degrees of the polynomials, or equivalently the number of matrix-vector multiplications, we plot the relative residual with respect to the number of matrix-vector multiplications, instead of iteration counts.
-For ease of cross-comparison of different preconditioners, we truncated the $x$ axis to be the same for Gauss-Seidel and ILU for each matrix.
+Theoretically, the asymptotic convergence of the Krylov subspace methods may be analyzed using the distributions of eigenvalues and (generalized) eigenvectors.
+In practice, however, the convergence is complicated by the restarts in Arnoldi iterations and the nonorthogonal basis in the bi-Lanczos iteration.
+To complement theoretical analysis, we present the convergence history of ten test cases in Figures~\ref{fig:FEM-residual}\textendash \ref{fig:NS-residual}, which are representative of the others.
+Note that we plot the relative residuals with respect to the numbers of matrix-vector products instead of iteration counts, because the former is a better indication of the overall computational cost and also of the degrees of the polynomials.
+For ease of cross-comparison of different preconditioners, we truncated the $x$-axis to be the same for Gauss-Seidel and ILU0 for each matrix.

-Figure~\ref{fig:FEM-residual} shows the convergence history of the FEM in 2D and 3D.
-We observe that with ML, the four methods had about the same convergence trajectories, while GMRES(30) converged slightly faster, and the convergence of all the methods were quite smooth, without apparent oscillation.
-In contrast, with Gauss-Seidel or ILU preconditioners, GMRES(30) converged fast initially, but then slowed down drastically due to restart, whereas BiCGSTAB had highly oscillatory residuals.
-QMRCGSTAB was smoother than BiCGSTAB, and it sometimes converged faster than BiCGSTAB.
-The convergence of TFQMR exhibited a staircase pattern, indicating frequent near stagnation.
-These results indicate that an effective multigrid preconditioner can effectively overcome the disadvantages of each of these KSP methods, including oscillations in BiCGSTAB and slow convergence of GMRES due to restarts.
+Figure~\ref{fig:FEM-residual} shows the convergence history of test cases E2CDa and E3CDa3.
+With Gauss-Seidel or ILU0 preconditioners, GMRES converged fast initially but then slowed down drastically due to restart, whereas BiCGSTAB had highly oscillatory residuals because its formulation does not minimize the residual in any norm or pseudo-norm.
+QMRCGSTAB was much smoother than BiCGSTAB, and it sometimes converged faster than BiCGSTAB.
+The convergence of TFQMR exhibited a staircase pattern, indicating frequent near stagnations due to its sensitivity to rounding errors.
+With BoomerAMG, however, the four methods had about the same convergence trajectories.
+GMRES converged slightly faster than the others, but all the methods converged quite smoothly, without any apparent oscillation or stagnation.
+These results indicate that an effective multigrid preconditioner can potentially overcome the disadvantages of each of these KSP methods, including slow convergence with restated GMRES, oscillations with BiCGSTAB, and near stagnation with TFQMR.
+Figure~\ref{fig:GFD-residual} shows the convergence results for GD2CD and GD3CD.
+The results are qualitatively similar to those of E2CDa and E3CDa3, except that the near stagnation of TFQMR is even more apparent.